Apache HTTP Server Version 2.5

 modules outside of the Apache httpd source tree.
 The idea is

-procedure installs the Apache httpd C
+make install procedure installs the Apache httpd C

 header files and puts the platform-dependent compiler and